TheodorRene/blog/content/posts/top5-nvim-plugins.md

 +++
-title: "My top 5 Neovim plugins for 2023" date = "2023-01-02T16:04:00+01:00"
+title= "My top 5 Neovim plugins for 2023" date = "2023-01-02T16:04:00+01:00"
 author = "Theodor "
 authorTwitter = "theodorc_" #do not include @